sebbrandes/Complete-Network-Simulation/LAN/DisSW-1.md

 As the Distribution Switch, it will needed to have all the VLAN presents in the Access Switch level.
 The VLAN 10 and 20 are for servers : Service (DCHP, DNS, NTP) and Backup.
 The VLAN 30 and 40 are for endpoints : Dev and Office.
+The VLAN 50 for communication between the Distribution Switch and Firewalls.
 The VLAN 100 is choosen for management purpose (permit access to the configuration of the hardware components accross the LAN network).

 -  **Configuring the VLANs name**